A shrub to 2 metres tall, usually seen as a ground-hugging shrub of low height.

 P. laurina is an attractive plant with horticultural potential.
 Cultivating it would most likely require good water drainage, a position in sun or dappled shade and acidic soil.
 It is hardy to frosts.
 However, it appears to be short-lived in cultivation, with plants at the Mount Annan Botanic Gardens surviving for a maximum of six years after planting out.
 While difficult to propagate by seed, it has been easier to propagate by cuttings of new growth.

 It has nice large leaves but not obviously noticeable flowers.
+A nice low-growing foliage plant with much potential.

 Generally difficult from seed or cuttings and seed needs to be scarified and sown as soon as fresh.
 Propagation of Persoonia species is becoming more common in nurseries and working with the seeds has attracted many amateur attempts; but with large amounts of resulting frustration.